Kildale: Literature

-Many books have been written containing descriptions of journeys people have made around Britain between the twelfth and the nineteenth century.
-William Camden, a historian made one reference to Kildale in his piece of travel writing 'Yorkshire:East and North Ridings’.
-Along with Kildale being mentioned in a piece of travel writing, a gazetteer entry was also made by John Bartholomew, 1887 commenting on Kildale's geographical situation and the population of Kildale.
+Many books containing descriptions of journeys made around Britain between the twelfth and the nineteenth centuries were written.
+The historian William Camden made one reference to Kildale in his piece of travel writing 'Yorkshire: East and North Ridings’.
+Along with Kildale being mentioned in a piece of travel writing, a gazetteer entry was also made by John Bartholomew, 1887 commenting on Kildale's geographical situation and population.

 Landmarks

 St Cuthbert's Church

-The parish church was built in 1868 in dedication to St.Cuthbert.
-It replaced an earlier church of Norman origin and is approached across an iron railway bridge situated at the western end of Kildale station.
+The parish church was built in 1868 and dedication to St Cuthbert.
+It replaced an earlier church of Norman origin and is approached across an iron railway bridge at the western end of Kildale station.
 The church is in the Early English style and is enhanced by its detailed stained-glass millennium window showing (amongst other panes marking Kildale's community and its beautiful surroundings) a steam train passing through Kildale, created by Goddard & Gibbs in c.
 1992–96.
-A framed list of all the names of the people living in Kildale is also present in the church to mark the millennium.
-Amongst the list is most of the people that farmed within Kildale parish from the year 1806–2006, the period during which Kildale has been owned by the Turton/Sutcliffe family.
+The church has a framed list of the names of all the people living in Kildale marking the millennium. it includes most of the people who farmed in the parish between 1806 and 2006, the period during which Kildale has been owned by the Turton/Sutcliffe family.

-During the construction of St Cuthbert's Church Viking relics were found giving indication that the church grounds have been of great importance for centuries.
+During the construction of St Cuthbert's Church Viking relics were found, indicating that the church grounds have been of great importance for centuries.

 Captain Cook's Monument

 Captain Cook's Monument was built in 1827 in memory of the circumnavigator Captain James Cook.
-The monument lies about one and a half miles away from Kildale and commemorates the man who grew up on a farm beneath the hill on which the Monument stands.
+The monument is about one and a half miles from Kildale and commemorates the man who grew up on a farm under the hill on which it stands.